 Project Summary

-North Island College's Centre for Applied Research, Technology and Innovation (CARTI) received support from the BC Knowledge Development Fund and the Canada Foundation for Innovation to purchase a Seaweed Bioreactor from Victoria-based Industrial Plankton.
-The bioreactor will allow CARTI to further support the growing seaweed sector in BC with research and innovation efforts.
+Critical to the hub is a seaweed bioreactor purchased from Victoria-based Industrial Plankton.
+The bioreactor allows CARTI to further support the growing seaweed sector in BC with research and innovation efforts.
 This equipment enables predictable and continuous seed supply, improved quality control, increased yields, and new efficiencies in seaweed seed production.

-This project will have significant impact on the Canadian seaweed sector by addressing industry needs, promoting innovation, and fostering economic growth while positioning Canada as an innovator in this blue economy sector that is well-positioned to have global impact.
+Seaweed offers unique opportunities for social and economic innovation.
+The Seaweed Innovation Hub will have significant impact on the British Columbia seaweed sector by addressing industry needs, promoting innovation, building capacity, and fostering economic growth while positioning Canada as an innovator in this blue economy sector that is well-positioned to have global impact.

 Research Team